 Location: Roseau, Dominica

-For dinner, Sydney and Allie treated us with the most elaborate Mexican night yet, complete with guacamole, limes and homemade salsa, which had been marinating for days.
-Rather than a squeeze question tonight I decided to give a squeeze answer that everyone had to come up with a question for.
-“10 puppies” became the answer to “what did happen to all the forks?” “what is captain Ian going to let us get at the next port?” “what’s fuzzy?” “what’s better than one puppy?”, Etc. To close out squeeze, Emma introduced us to a “veggie off” that Sinclair won by personifying an exuberant zucchini blossom.
-The deckies just rushed down into the charthouse laughing and chattering excitedly to tell me about the giant moth that Ian junior just saved and was then attacked by.
+For dinner, Sydney and Allie treated us with the most elaborate Mexican night yet, complete with guacamole, limes, and homemade salsa, which had been marinating for days.
+Rather than a squeeze question tonight, I decided to give a squeeze answer that everyone had to come up with a question for.
+“10 puppies” became the answer to “what did happen to all the forks?” “what is captain Ian going to let us get to the next port?” “what’s fuzzy?” “what’s better than one puppy?”
+Etc. To close out squeeze, Emma introduced us to a “veggie off” that Sinclair won by personifying an exuberant zucchini blossom.
+The deckies just rushed down into the chart house, laughing and chattering excitedly to tell me about the giant moth that Ian junior just saved and was then attacked by.
 A good day was had by all.
 Especially Sam, who not only did an outstanding job of the jib cover but also discovered why I always call him Samwow (derived from Chamwow, the shopping network name for the chamois used by sailors to wipe down boats).

 Well, that’s the news from Lake Wobegon, where all the women are strong, the boat’s good looking, and all the students are above average.

 P.S.
 Maman and Daddy miss you and ET will phone home tonight, I promise.